What Does A Millwright Do?

 What is a Millwright?

-A millwright is a professional who installs, dismantles, repairs, reassembles, and moves machinery.
+A millwright is a professional who installs, dismantles, repairs, reassembles, and moves heavy equipment.

 They perform these duties in factories, power plants, and construction sites.